 Living in Brisbane

 A quick glance at any map of Australia will convince you that all the major cities, Sydney, Melbourne, Perth, Adelaide and Brisbane are all on the beach.
-They all are, except Brisbane, which is on a mangrove.
-Perhaps that’s why Brisbane only came 21st in the Economist’s Intelligence Unit’s 2010 Liveability Survey.
-But London only made 54th, so…..
+They all are, except Brisbane, which is on a mangrove; if you want to know what I mean about that, check out my post The Beaches of Brisbane: A Quick Tour.
+Perhaps that’s why Brisbane only came 20th in the Economist’s Intelligence Unit’s 2014 Liveability Survey.
+But London only made 51st, so…..

 Any shoreline about 15 kms either side of the mouth of the Brisbane River is a mangrove.
 Mangroves are intertidal trees and shrubs growing on tropical and subtropical shores.
 Basically, trees growing on mud.
 They are highly productive ecosystems, but you can’t build a sand castle on them.

 But you’ll still need to bring your bucket and spade, because Brisbane is ideally located for both the Gold Coast and the Sunshine Coast.
 This accessibility to beaches is one reason why Brisbane pulls in so many tourists.
 It also has the benefit of a cooler inland climate.